yoavnir/specs2016/README.md

 Contributing
 ============
 Anyone can contribute.
-So far, I have written all of the code, but if you want to help, I'll be very happy.
+So far, I have written most of the code, but if you want to help, I'll be very happy.
 Feel free to:
 * Submit bug reports or feature requests at the [Issue Tracker](https://github.com/yoavnir/specs2016/issues).
 * Help solve some existing issue.
 * Submit pull requests